Three Simple Rules for Mortgage Shopping

 To compare one lender with another, simply add up the points, origination fees, and lender “junk” fees for each lender.

 What separates Box Home Loans from the rest is our lack of fees.
 It is stunning, actually.
-The only fees you will see from us are the points or lender credit associated with your rate and a processing fee of $149 for conventional loans and $199 for FHA loans.
+The only fees you will see from us are the points or lender credit associated with your rate and a processing fee as low as $250.

 Finally, whether you choose Box Home Loans for your next mortgage, these three comparison rules—Same Day, Same Rate, Right Fees—will prove invaluable as you shop for your next mortgage.
 Never again will you have to ask yourself, “Did I just pay too much?”